 Camp Sessions

-Our camp runs from June to August with different weeks for each age group.
+Our camp runs from June to August, and is for children ages 6-14.
 Every week will look slightly different due to the ever-changing nature of working alongside the elements and seasons.
 Each group can look forward to spending time with our animals, harvesting and tasting plenty of delicious fruits and vegetables, getting their hands dirty, and exploring everything our wonderful, wild local ecosystem has to offer.

 $395